K45-94/v2x/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests.
-You can submit poor code.
+You can submit poor requests.
 ## License

 (https://unlicense.org)